Inspiring Wildlife Experiences in Uganda

 Bwindi Impenetrable Forest is home to approximately 330 Mountain gorillas: almost half of the world’s total population.
 Bwindi is also the only forest in Africa which has Chimpanzees and Mountain Gorillas co-existing.
 As well as hosting five other species of primate, the forest contains 113 species of mammal, over 200 species of butterfly, 360 bird species, 324 tree species and even a herd of forest elephant.
 This seems like reason enough to visit Bwindi but there are also some great cultural experiences which we feel makes this area extra special.

 We can arrange for a local villager to take you on a fascinating walk around the community to see what is happening.
 Visit the local witch doctor, see how they ferment bananas into wine and gin (with tasters of course) and see the local school.
-We would also highly recommend visiting the local hospital who have extremely informative staff who are very enthusiastic to explain what initiatives they have put in place to help the community.
+We would also highly recommend visiting the local hospital who have extremely informative staff who are very enthusiastic in explaining what initiatives they have put in place to help the community.
 Due to its extremely remote location women come to the hospital 2 or 3 weeks prior to giving birth so that they are at the hospital when they go into labor.
 A dorm has been set up for ladies to stay in when they are expecting and this has dramatically reduced the amount of women and babies dying in childbirth.

 Another brilliant initiative helping women in the area is a charity called Ride 4 a Woman.
 Here women have restored old bicycles and will take you out on rides around the community.